 Students who have finished one of the three regular courses with us leading to graduation, and who desire to remain another year to perfect their preparation for college or special work, are assigned to our Post-Graduate Department.
-Besides the general course mapped out on page 25, this department embraces individual private work under the direction of instructors.
+Besides the general course mapped out on page 28, this department embraces individual work under the direction of instructors.
+Especially beneficial for these students is the course in Literature and General Reading, a continuation of the scheme outlined in part on page 30, varying somewhat under the guidance and discretion of the professor of this branch.
 Cadets in this class usually occupy the highest offices in the corps, and are given experience in the instruction of primary classes.
-By the aid of this advanced work our graduates have entered the Sophomore, and in exceptional cases the Junior, classes of Eastern colleges.
-Five graduates availed themselves of these opportunities last season.
+By the aid of this advanced work our graduates have entered the Sophomore, and, in exceptional cases the Junior, classes of Eastern colleges.
+A number of graduates have availed themselves of these opportunities in recent sessions.